Roy Lichtenstein

-Roy Fox Lichtenstein (/ˈlɪktənˌstaɪn/ LIK-tən-STYN; October 27, 1923 – September 29, 1997) was an American pop artist.
-He rose to prominence in the 1960s through pieces which were inspired by popular advertising and the comic book style.
-Much of his work explores the relationship between fine art, advertising, and consumerism.
+Roy Fox Lichtenstein (/ˈlɪktənˌstaɪn/ LIK-tən-STYN; October 27, 1923 – September 29, 1997) was an American artist.
+A leading figure of the Pop Art movement, he is best known for his large-scale paintings inspired by comic books, advertisements, and mass-produced imagery.
+Lichtenstein's art is represented in major museum collections worldwide, and he remains one of the most influential and recognizable artists of the 20th century.

-Whaam!, Drowning Girl, and Look Mickey proved to be Lichtenstein's most influential works.
-His most expensive piece is Masterpiece, which was sold for $165 million in 2017.

-Lichtenstein's paintings were exhibited at the Leo Castelli Gallery in New York City, which represented him from 1961 onwards.
-His artwork was considered to be "disruptive".
-Lichtenstein described pop art as "not 'American' painting but actually industrial painting".
+Emerging in the early 1960s, Lichtenstein gained international recognition for works that employed bold outlines, flat colors, and his signature use of Ben-Day dots—a mechanical printing technique he meticulously replicated by hand.
+Through this approach, Lichtenstein challenged traditional distinctions between "high" art and popular culture, transforming seemingly banal source material into monumental, self-aware compositions.
+His work often explored themes of romance, war, consumerism, and art itself, frequently incorporating irony and detachment to comment on modern visual culture.

+Beyond his comic-inspired paintings, Lichtenstein's wide-ranging career included sculpture, murals, prints, and reinterpretations of canonical works by artists such as Picasso, Monet, and Matisse.
+His best-known works include Look Mickey (1961), Whaam!
+(1963), and Drowning Girl (1963), which helped define his visual language and establish Pop Art as a dominant movement of the era.
+Lichtenstein's most expensive work, Masterpiece (1962), sold privately in 2017 for a reported $165 million.

+Lichtenstein received numerous accolades during his career, including election to the American Academy of Arts and Letters in 1979 and the National Medal of Arts in 1995.
+Lichtenstein also received several Honorary Doctorates in Fine Art from institutions, including California Institute of the Arts, Ohio State University, and George Washington University.

-Early years
+Early life and education

 Lichtenstein was born on October 27, 1923, into an upper middle class German-Jewish family in New York City.
-His father, Milton, was a real estate broker, and his mother, Beatrice (née Werner), a homemaker.
+His father, Milton, was a real estate broker, and his mother, Beatrice (née Werner), was a homemaker.
 Lichtenstein was raised on New York City's Upper West Side and attended public school until he was 12.
 Lichtenstein then attended New York's Dwight School, graduating in 1940.
 He first became interested in art and design as a hobby, through school.
 Lichtenstein was an avid jazz fan, often attending concerts at the Apollo Theater in Harlem.
 He frequently drew portraits of the musicians playing their instruments.
 In 1939, his last year of high school, Lichtenstein enrolled in summer classes at the Art Students League of New York, where he worked under the tutelage of Reginald Marsh.